 Italian artist Gianluca Constantini, in an interview with Kronos, talked about the situation of the artists in Turkey today: "How can you be a real artist in this moment in Turkey without freedom of expression?
 It's really hard not to be a regime artist, when journalist, teachers, activists are in jail."

 Italian artist and activist Gianluca Constantini is no stranger to Turkey.
-He followed Gezi demonstrations in Istanbul, he monitored the [email protected] politics closely.
+He followed Gezi demonstrations in Istanbul, he monitored the country@s politics closely.
 Most recently, he depicted Bahadır Odabaşı, the teenager who died by suicide over his father’s imprisonment in a post-coup purge.
 Constantini answered our questions about his art and activism.

 When did you start drawing?